blakeashleyjr/blakeashleyjr.com/content/posts/whether-you-like-him-or-not-tuckers-message-fiasco-should-be-the-wakeup-call-you-need-to-encrypt-and-autodelete-your-messages/index.md

 code-license-link = "https://www.apache.org/licenses/LICENSE-2.0.html"
 +++

 Tucker Carlson Tonight was the [most popular](https://www.adweek.com/tvnewser/fox-news-q2-2020-ratings-tucker-carlson-averaged-4-3-million-viewers-in-the-8-p-m-hour-the-largest-audience-in-cable-news-history/) primetime news show in the US from April 2020 until the shows sudden cancelation on April 24, 2023.
-Carlson was suddenly fired due in large part to [text messages](https://www.nytimes.com/2023/05/02/business/media/tucker-carlson-text-message-white-men.html) that were likely come out if the Dominion Voting Systems defamation lawsuit were to go to trial, causing the Fox board to pay nearly $800M to settle the case.
+Carlson was suddenly fired due in large part to [text messages](https://www.nytimes.com/2023/05/02/business/media/tucker-carlson-text-message-white-men.html) that were likely to come out if the Dominion Voting Systems defamation lawsuit were to go to trial, causing the Fox board to pay nearly $800M to settle the case.
 They were leaked anyway.

 His messages were unacceptable, and I would have fired him for them without thinking twice.
 At the same time, it made me think about how I would feel about having every message, email, or photo I have ever sent scrutinized by a team of lawyers intent on destroying me and then leaked on the internet.
 That would not be fun.